mglx01/Offsec_PG_Practice/Linux/🐧Hetemit.md

 /verify               (Status: 200) [Size: 8]
 ```

-Use curl to get more info
+Use curl to get more info and the website looks running python code
 ```
 ┌──(ming㉿kali)-[~/Downloads]
 └─$ curl -i http://192.168.129.117:50000/verify